Kamanashis-Biswas/Bicycle-Store-API/README.md

 npm start
 ```

-**Access the API**: The server will run on http://localhost:5000/api (or the port specified in your .env file).
+**Access the API LOCALLY**: The server will run on http://localhost:5000/api (or the port specified in your .env file).

+**Access the API LIVE**: The server will run on https://assignment-2-fawn-eta.vercel.app/api/